 Pay OnlinePaying on time has never been easier.

 The City of Webb City wastewater collection system consists of a total of 63 miles of pipe, 9 lift stations, and over 1000 manholes.
 This vital infra-structure is put in place to maintain sanitary conditions for the important residents of our city.
-This entire system has recently had its assets physical location and elevation recorded by a sophisticated GPS (Global Position System) unit so that this information can be added to a GIS (Geographic Information system) data base.
-This data base which includes electronic mapping will be invaluable to assist the waste water department in quickly finding covered manholes, and designing future main line replacements, and extensions of the collection system.
+This entire collection system was recently surveyed having the physical location and elevation recorded by a sophisticated GPS (Global Position System) unit so that this information could be added to a GIS (Geographic Information system) data base.
+This data base which includes electronic mapping will be invaluable to assist the waste water department in quickly finding sewer manholes that are buried, and for designing future main line replacements, and extensions of the collection system.

 This invaluable crew was assembled to help remediate one of the greatest challenges of collection systems everywhere across the country; caused by an aging infrastructure, and old outdated plumbing practices of the time.
 This challenge has an acronym called SSO’s and it stands for Sanitary Sewer Overflow; an unsanitary situation where, during high rain events, some singular locations in the system cannot fully contain both the waste water and rain water.
 During an SSO, the water will surcharge, or overflow through a manhole.
 This event is primarily caused by a situation with another acronym - I&I which stands for Inflow & Infiltration.
 Inflow is caused from storm water drains being connected to the sanitary sewer system instead of being connected to a separate storm water system.
 Infiltration is caused by pipes 50 to 100 years old or more, that are cracked and broken down which allows ground water to enter in to the collection system.
 During a rain event you could see how this could present a very big problem.
 Because of the potential public health hazard, residents are strongly